 In order to provide more detail and to quantify the Exchange's increased costs, the Exchange notes that increased costs are associated with the infrastructure and increased headcount to fully-support the advances in infrastructure and expansion of network level services, including customer monitoring, alerting and reporting.
-Additional technology expenses were incurred related to the expanding its Information Security services, network monitoring and customer reporting, as well as

-Regulation SCI mandated processes associated with network technology.
+Additional technology expenses were incurred related to expanding its Information Security services, network monitoring and customer reporting, as well as Regulation SCI mandated processes associated with network technology.
 All of these additional expenses have been incurred by the Exchange since became operational in February 2017.

 Additionally, while some of the expense is fixed, much of the expense is not fixed, and thus increases as the number of connections increase.
 For example, new 1Gb, 10Gb, and 10Gb ULL connections require the purchase of additional hardware to support those connections as well as enhanced monitoring and reporting of customer performance that MIAX PEARL and its affiliates provide.
 And 10Gb ULL connections require the purchase of specialized, more costly hardware.
 Further, as the total number of all connections increase, MIAX PEARL and its affiliates need to increase their data center footprint and consume more power, resulting in increased costs charged by their third-party data center provider.
-Accordingly, cost to MIAX PEARL and its affiliates is not entirely fixed.
+Accordingly, the cost to MIAX PEARL and its affiliates is not entirely fixed.
 Just the initial fixed cost buildout of the network infrastructure of MIAX PEARL and its affiliates, including both primary/secondary sites and disaster recovery, was over \$30 million.
-The current annual operational expense (which relates 100% to the network infrastructure, associated data center processing equipment required to support various connections, network monitoring systems and associated software required to support the various forms of connectivity) is approximately \$8.5 million.
-This does not include additional indirect expenses that the Exchange incurs that are allocated to the support of network infrastructure of the Exchange.
 These costs have increased over 10% since the Exchange became operational in February 2017.
-As these operational expenses increase, MIAX PEARL and its affiliates look to offset those costs through increased connectivity fees.
+As these network connectivity-related expenses increase, MIAX PEARL and its affiliates look to offset those costs through increased connectivity fees.

-A more detailed breakdown of the operational expense increases include an approximate 70% increase in technology-related personnel costs in infrastructure, due to expansion of services/support (increase of approximately \$800,000); an approximate 10% increase in datacenter costs due to price increases and footprint expansion (increase of approximately \$500,000); an approximate 5% increase in vendorsupplied dark fiber due to price increases and expanded capabilities (increase of approximately \$25,000); and a 30% increase in market data connectivity fees (increase of approximately \$200,000).
+A more detailed breakdown of the expense increases since February 2017 include an approximate 70% increase in technology-related personnel costs in infrastructure, due to expansion of services/support (increase of approximately \$800,000); an approximate 10% increase in datacenter costs due to price increases and footprint expansion (increase of approximately \$500,000); an approximate 5% increase in vendorsupplied dark fiber due to price increases and expanded capabilities (increase of approximately \$25,000); and a 30% increase in market data connectivity fees (increase of approximately \$200,000).
 Of note, regarding market data connectivity fee increased cost, this is the cost associated with MIAX PEARL consuming connectivity/content from the equities markets in order to operate the Exchange, causing MIAX PEARL to effectively pay its competitors for this connectivity.
-The Exchange also incurred significant capital expenditures over this same period to upgrade and enhance the underlying technology components, as more fully-detailed below.
+While the Exchange and MIAX have incurred a total increase in connectivity expenses since January 2017 (the last time connectivity fees were raised) of approximately \$1.5 million per year (as described above), the total increase in connectivity revenue amount as a result of the